HarshaanNiles010/crispy-octo-guide/README.md

 # crispy-octo-guide
-The libraries used in this project: pandas - for playing the numbers game numpy -  again playing the numbers game seaborn - for plotting statistical data
+The libraries used in this project: \n pandas - for playing the numbers game numpy -  again playing the numbers game seaborn - for plotting statistical data